jeffqchen/SNES2VGA/README.md

 Next, take a Nintendo video plug.
 Note the pins on the soldering side are sticking out straight.
 Now **bend** both rows of the pins inwards, with the help of the edge of a table.
 This way, the pins will actually be able to touch the pads on the PCB compound.

-Tuck the plug onto the coumpound PCB.
+Tuck the plug onto the compound PCB.
 Make sure the plug is pointing the correct way up - the notched side of the plug is up, and the side with the smaller sub PCB is up.
 Align the pins to the pads as good as possible.
 Make sure there is no gap between the plug and the PCB on the mating edge.
 Then, solder one pin on each side with a generous amount of solder.
 Remelt and adjust the position if needed.
 Then proceed and solder the rest of the pins to the PCB with generous amount of solder.

 ### SMD components